 The difficulty with official documents is that they can't cover everything, and they are written by attorneys who forget that most people think differently from them.

 Here are some tips for thinking like an attorney as you read the orders.

 Don't rely on communications documents.

 Face it.
-If it is pretty, with pictures, plain English, and no "whereas" is is a communications piece writing by a PR type.
+If it is pretty, with pictures, plain English, and no "whereas" it is a communications piece written by a PR type.
 It is less detailed, less exact, and less reliable.
 Go to the source - the executive or public health order.

 Dates are aspirational, and future stages are undefined until announced (one by one).

 Communications pieces are announcing tentative dates for all sorts of things.
 Read the order.
 I'll bet you a dollar that the only date that is firm is the start of the current stage.
 Even the date used for the end of a stage is subject to change.
 Treats all future dates as aspirational.
 And expect the specifics for future stages to change.

 Pay special attention to words like may, can, must, and shall.

 They are used intentionally and specifically.
 Do not create wiggle room where there is none.
 For that matter, attorneys say what they mean and mean what they say, no more no less.
 The problem is that they don't always understand the impact for your sector.
 Everything will evolve, but for now read everything simply and precisely.

 If yours is "like" a business listed, consider your business in that category.